A Line in the Sand (video game)

 A Line in the Sand is a 1992 computer wargame for MS-DOS developed and published by Strategic Simulations.
 It is based on the A Line in the Sand board game.

 Gameplay

 A Line in the Sand is a computer game translation of the board game A Line in the Sand.

 Reception

 The reviewer from Computer Gaming World stated: "Line is a 'beer-and-pretzels' game - or more appropriately, since alcohol is forbidden in most of the Arab world, it is a 'pretzels' game.
 Light entertainment that, like 'non-alcoholic' beer, simply lacks the gestalt of reality."
-In a 1994 survey of wargames the magazine gave the title two-plus stars out of five, stating that it "is not an accurate representation of the Gulf War" but that the other scenarios were "more interesting".
+In a 1994 survey of wargames, the magazine gave the title two-plus stars out of five, stating that it "is not an accurate representation of the Gulf War", but the other scenarios were "more interesting".